 Disasters frequently capture the global headlines, while an even greater number have serious impacts at local or regional scales.
-Media coverage often emphasises 'spectacular nature' - geophysical or hydro-hazards such as storms, hurricanes, tsunamis, and earthquakes, which themselves often lead to floods and landslides.
-The reality of 'slow-onset' disasters, however - most obviously serious droughts - alerts us to the social and environmental conditions that create the basis for a disaster to occur.
-Might all disasters in fact be related to vulnerability of one form or another, including the decisions diverse human communities make about organising society and economy and the land on which these are based?
-Climate change, and the unpredictable and extreme weather it brings in terms of rainfall and drought, increasingly demands us to think about and deal with these critical questions
+Media coverage often emphasizes 'spectacular nature' - geophysical or hydro-hazards such as storms, hurricanes, tsunamis, and earthquakes, which often lead to floods and landslides.
+The reality of 'slow-onset' disasters, however - like serious droughts - alerts us to the social and environmental conditions that create the basis for a disaster to occur.
+Might all disasters in fact be related to vulnerability of one form or another, including the decisions human communities make about organizing society, economy, and land use?
+Climate change, and the unpredictable and extreme weather it brings in terms of rainfall, drought and wildfires, increasingly demands us to think about and deal with these critical questions.

 Professionals from a range of disciplines confront challenges related to disaster risk management and resilience, in poorer as much as wealthier regions.
 This minor prepares students from both the social and natural sciences for these challenges.
 It offers them the conceptual tools and professional, interdisciplinary, competencies to develop an effective and responsible engagement with processes of disaster risk, risk management, preparedness, and response.

 Disasters have multiple and often far-reaching effects on the built environment and on agricultural production systems, as well as on socio-economic institutions.
 Especially where the capacity to recover is limited, livelihoods and social stability tend to suffer lasting consequences.
-Disaster governance seeks to mitigate the damage caused by hazards and reduce future disaster risk, but are technical solutions also socially acceptable, and do they equally benefit all citizens?
-Can poorly-conceptualised disaster governance, including uncontrolled urbanization in dangerous locations, lead to the very catastrophes it aims to prevent?
+Disaster governance seeks to mitigate the damage caused by hazards and reduce future disaster risk, but are technical solutions also socially acceptable, and do they benefit citizens equally?
+Can poorly-conceptualized disaster governance, including uncontrolled urbanization in dangerous locations, lead to the very catastrophes it aims to prevent?

-This minor addresses the social-institutional and the technical-design dimensions of risk management and disaster-proof planning, and examines the interaction between these different dimensions.
-It works with resilience as a central notion - indicating how disaster risk can be reduced or removed - but also debates the wide meanings of the term, from assessing/building the capacities of social, productive and ecological systems, to 'bouncing back' (or perhaps 'forward') after shocks.
-Education is case-based, integrating analysis and the design of solutions around specific examples
+This minor addresses social-institutional and technical-design dimensions of risk management and disaster-proof planning, and examines the interaction between them.
+It works with resilience as a central notion - indicating how disaster risk can be reduced or removed - but also debates the wide meanings of the term, from building the capacities of social, productive and ecological systems, to 'bouncing back' (or perhaps forward) after shocks.
+Education is case-based, integrating analysis and the design of solutions around specific examples.

 After successful completion of this minor students are expected to be able to: